Enielen/files-and-folders/book/part2/part2.md

   32CharactersLooksExactlyLikeThis.ext
 </div></center><br>

-- Try to shorten file names as much as possible by using abbreviations or acronyms (but make sure others in your field understand them)
+- Try to shorten file names as much as possible by using abbreviations or acronyms (but make sure others in your field understand them).

 #### #4 Avoid spaces